ionor/Arch-install-guide/Readme.md

 Create one 500MB EFI-partition (+500M) and allocate the rest for the root-partition.
 > fdisk /dev/sda

-Change type of the first partition to 1 (LVM) and the second one to 31 (LVM).
+Change type of the first partition to 1 (EFI) and the second one to 31 (LVM).

 Format /dev/sda1 to vfat.
 > mkfs.vfat -F32 /dev/sda1